chapel-lang/chapel/doc/sphinx/source/users-guide/base/zip.rst

 ------------------------------

-As mentioned above, zippered iterands must typically have the same size and shape.
-We've just seen one important exception to this rule in passing, which is that unbounded ranges can be zipped with other things in spite of being conceptually infinite.
-As an example, the following loop assigns an array's elements their ordinal number without needing to know how large the array is a priori:
+As mentioned above, zippered iterands must typically have the same size, which is to say they should yield the same number of things.
+Just above, we saw an important exception to this rule, which is that unbounded ranges can be zipped with other things in spite of being conceptually infinite.

+As a second example, the following loop assigns an array's elements their ordinal values without needing to know the array's size *a priori*:

 .. literalinclude:: examples/users-guide/base/zip.chpl
   :language: chapel
   :lines: 37-38

-At present, there is no way for users to define their own iterator functions with a similar unbounded-yet-zipperable property, though we intend to support this in the future.
-Today, unbounded range iterands can occur any place in a zippered iteration, but to plan for this future, it is suggested that by convention, they should follow a bounded iterand (like *A* in the example above).
+At present, there is unfortunately no way for users to define their own iterator functions in a way that permits them to be flexible with respect to size like unbounded ranges are.
+However, this is planned for the future to support idioms like consuming *n* values from a random sequence or a data stream in a zippered context.
+In the meantime, a typical workaround is to write such iterators to take the number of items to generate as an argument.

+Related: Today, unbounded range iterands can occur anywhere in a zippered iterand list.
+However, in anticipating future support for zippering unbounded user iterators, it is recommended that users follow the convention of having unbounded range iterands follow a bounded iterand in zippered contexts (as ``1..`` follows *A* in the examples above).